yassermessahli/Java-Tutorial/README.md

 but I decided to share it with you, so you can learn Java programming language basics in a short time.
 It is a collection of notes and examples that I have gathered.
 I have tried to make it as simple as possible and I hope it will be useful for you.
+####
+For more examples and details, read the code attached with this repository, which have manythings that i have not mentioned here in the README.md file.

 ### Who is this tutorial for?
 This tutorial is for: